 - Zero-click Increases: More SERPs are producing zero clicks than ever before

 So the old adage of the website being the first impression of your company is likely no longer accurate.
 But its value remains in other areas.
-We’ve stressed throughout this article that achieving any kinds of search visibility is predicated on a foundational website.
+We’ve stressed throughout this article that achieving any kind of search visibility is predicated on a foundational website.
 How often do you see Maps results for companies that don’t have a website at all?
 After all, there’s even a button on each Google My Business listing that shows “website.”

 If users click that button and reach no destination, it’s unlikely to go over well algorithmically or from a user experience standpoint in general.
 The company site remains the foundation of your digital marketing presence as a roofer, it’s just for different reasons than it was 5-10 years ago.
 The evolution of Google is not going to stop anytime soon, so remaining flexible is optimal when approaching your marketing strategy in 2019 and beyond.